pulumi/pulumi-hugo/themes/default/content/testimonials/_index.md

       link: https://docs.google.com/presentation/d/1fgk8314WyfZdD4dKJkdax3FA0MLi4stE5bCAhuP-wwE/edit#slide=id.ge4534e2623_3_567
       source: email
     -
-      message: "Hi Joe,\n\nI feel your product is awesome and the code examples are great and what made me like Pulumi is your constant support and documentation related emails.
+      message: "I feel your product is awesome and the code examples are great and what made me like Pulumi is your constant support and documentation related emails.
 Keep doing what you are doing and I hope it will be the best IAC tool for the future."
       author: Azhar
       link: https://docs.google.com/presentation/d/14Q0ul5PHBwKuqTdkm8CuczUNXWJO32kuJSJ3grxEX-o/edit#slide=id.ge4534e2623_3_567
       source: email